paprins/tfmake/README.md

   --help           Show this message and exit.
 ```

 **Note**: by default it uses the bundled `Makefile`.
 If, for whatever reason you would like to use a different version, use the `--file` option.
+You can also set an environment variable called `TF_MAKEFILE` with the path to a custom `Makefile`.

-> Here's the help for the Makefile
+> Here's the help for the (bundled) Makefile
 ```
 $ tfmake